passbolt/passbolt_help/_pages/api/authentication.md

 ]
 ```

-#### Step 2
+#### Step 2 detail

-Step 2a: A matching key is found.
-The server then generates a random token, stores it locally and then encrypts it
-with the user’s public key found in the previous step.
+Step 2a: A matching key is found on the server, and the user is active.
+The server then generates a random token, stores it locally and then encrypts it with the user’s public key.

-Step 2b: A matching key is not found.
-The server returns a `HTTP 404 NOT FOUND` response meaning the user with the
-given fingerprint does not access to your passbolt server.
+Step 2b: A matching key is not found, or one is found but it belongs to an inactive user.
+The server returns a `HTTP 404 NOT FOUND`  response meaning the user with the given fingerprint is not granted access to your passbolt server.

-### Step 3
+#### Step 3 detail
 The encrypted token is then sent in the
 `X-GPGAuth-User-Auth-Token` header to the client.
 An example response looks like this.

 ```